Hanoi at a glance

 10. Egg Coffee

-Egg Coffee, especially in Giang Coffee, is not only famous in Vietnam but also the whole world.
+Egg Coffee, especially in Giang Coffee, is not only famous in Vietnam but also in the whole world.
 In November 2014, Giang Egg coffee was voted to be the top of the drinks that made from coffee you should try once in your life.

 Enjoy a cup of Egg coffee at the following coffee shops: